What Are The 3 Types Of Multi-Factor Authentication?

 MFA eliminates this risk by asking the user for further proof of identity.
-This means that even if a hacker discovers a user’s password, they won’t be able to get into the account because the it’s protected by a second layer of security.
+This means that, even if a hacker discovers a user’s password, they won’t be able to get into the account because it’s protected by a second layer of security.
 There are three main methods of verification used in MFA after a user has entered their login credentials.
 These involve something the user knows, something they have, or something they are.

 Something You Know

-The first factor of authentication is called knowledge-based authentication (KBA), and involves something the user knows.
+The first method of authentication is called knowledge-based authentication (KBA), and involves something the user knows.
 This could be a second password, a PIN, or the answer to a security question.
 Security questions and their static answers are usually set up when the user creates the account.
 They’re also often used as a means of account recovery, to verify a user’s identity if they’ve forgotten their password.